Huckleberry Finn: Characterization

 Huckleberry "Huck" Finn is the son of the town's vagrant drunkard, "Pap" Finn.
-Sleeping on doorsteps when the weather is fair, in empty hogsheads during storms, and living off of what he gets from others, Huck lives the life of a destitute vagabond.
+Sleeping on doorsteps when the weather is fair, in empty hogsheads during storms, and living off what he gets from others, Huck lives the life of a destitute vagabond.
 The author metaphorically names him "the juvenile pariah of the village" and cites Huck's "idle, and lawless, and vulgar, and bad" qualities as cause for admiration from all the other children in the village, although their mothers "cordially hated and dreaded" him.

 Huck is an archetypal innocent, able to discover the right thing to do despite the prevailing theology and prejudiced mentality of the South of that era.
 An example of this is his decision to help Jim escape slavery, even though he believes he will go to hell for it.

 His appearance is described in The Adventures of Tom Sawyer.
 He wears the clothes of full-grown men which he probably received as charity, and as Twain describes him, "he was fluttering with rags."
-He has a torn, broken straw hat, his trousers are supported with only one suspender, and "was the first boy who went barefoot in the spring and the last to resume leather in the fall" (Mark Twain believed that it was "tough" or "manly" for young boys to go around barefoot at that time).
+He has a torn, broken straw hat, his trousers are supported with only one suspender, and "was the first boy who went barefoot in the spring and the last to resume leather in the fall" (Mark Twain believed that it was "tough" or "manly" for young boys to go around barefoot at that time.)
 Even Tom Sawyer, the St. Petersburg hamlet boys' leader, sees him as a "banished Romantic" figure.

 Tom's Aunt Polly calls Huck a "poor motherless thing."
 Huck confesses to Tom in The Adventures of Tom Sawyer that he remembers his mother and his parents' relentless fighting that stopped only when she died.